-Paula Jorde Bloom is Professor Emerita at National Louis University and founder of the McCormick Center for Early Childhood Leadership at National Louis University in Wheeling, Illinois.
+Paula Jorde Bloom was a Professor at National Louis University and founder of the McCormick Center for Early Childhood Leadership at National Louis University in Wheeling, Illinois.
 She received her both her MA and Ph.D. from Stanford University.
-As one of the country’s leading experts on early childhood leadership and program management issues, Dr. Bloom is a frequent keynote speaker at state, national, and international conferences and consultant to professional organizations and state agencies.
-She has taught preschool and kindergarten, designed and directed a child care center, and served as administrator of a campus laboratory school.
-Paula is the author of several widely read books on early childhood leadership and management issues including Avoiding Burnout, Blueprint for Action, Making the Most of Meetings, From the Inside Out, Workshop Essentials, Circle of Influence, and Leadership in Action.
+As one of the country’s leading experts on early childhood leadership and program management issues, Dr. Bloom was a frequent keynote speaker at state, national, and international conferences and consultant to professional organizations and state agencies.
+She taught preschool and kindergarten, designed and directed a child care center, and served as administrator of a campus laboratory school.
+Paula was the author of several widely read books on early childhood leadership and management issues including Avoiding Burnout, Blueprint for Action, Making the Most of Meetings, From the Inside Out, Workshop Essentials, Circle of Influence, and Leadership in Action.
 She collaborated with Jill Bella and Ann Hentschel on two additional bestsellers, A Great Place to Work and Inspiring Peak Performance.
-She is also the author of two widely used assessments, the Early Childhood Work Environment Survey (ECWES) and the Early Childhood Job Satisfaction Survey (ECJSS), and co-author with Dr. Teri Talan of two other assessment tools, the Program Administration Scale (PAS) and the Business Administration Scale for Family Child Care (BAS).
+She was also the author of two widely used assessments, the Early Childhood Work Environment Survey (ECWES) and the Early Childhood Job Satisfaction Survey (ECJSS), and co-author with Dr. Teri Talan of two other assessment tools, the Program Administration Scale (PAS) and the Business Administration Scale for Family Child Care (BAS).

 Kay Albrecht is President of Innovations in Early Childhood Education in Houston, Texas.
 She received her undergraduate degree from the University of Louisiana at Lafayette and her master’s degree and doctorate from the University of Tennessee at Knoxville.
 A former teacher of young children and director of an accredited center, Dr. Albrecht has held academic appointments at four universities.
 She is a frequent contributor to Exchange and serves as a consultant on special projects.
 Kay is the author of numerous articles and the Innovations series of books on infant, toddler, and preschool development and curriculum.
 Her latest book is Social Emotional Tools for Life: An Early Childhood Teacher’s Guide.